sjoshi4may/SpearmanFootruleDistance/README.md

 # SpearmanFootruleDistance
 The sum of absolute values of the differences in the ranks.

+<h2>How to run/test</h2>
+1. Call sumSpearmanDistances with scores and proposed rank as mentioned in the docstring.
+2. To test the fucntion, use test_sumSpearmanDistances.py to add test cases and then simply run it as a general python script.

 <h2>Reference</h2>

 An efficient approach for the rank aggregation problem : doi:10.1016/j.tcs.2006.05.024